 Right now, in this instant, there is life within you.
 Use it.
 Live it.

 Life is for me.
 Life is with me.
 Once one gets to this level of understanding, once one gets to this belief, once one chooses and decides that life is for me: Wow!
 Then great things can/ do happen.
 Mostly on the inside, where it’s most important; and, increasingly, I find, on the outside, too.
 One feels better.
-You’re not a worthless piece of animal flesh even if you've felt like one at times in the past.
-You are a worthwhile human being (who is also animal flesh) who can be worth more.
+You’re not a worthless object even if you've felt like one at times in the past.
+You are a worthwhile human being (who is also an object) who can be worth more.
 To yourself and others.

 Thinking better about oneself, using the more useful prepositions, helps one to be kinder to oneself and to others.
 Which helps oneself and others to act more kindly toward oneself and toward others.
 It’s the creation of a virtuous cycle of potentially increasing good.

 Difficult situations which will/ may arise are faced with hope.
 And hope can turn the tide.
 By thinking this way, that life is for me, life is with me, you will build up a storehouse of saying yes to life.
 Of believing it’s good and thereby helping to make it objectively so.

 Dear reader, I ask you to consider the prepositions of your life.
 It's the connection we decide to apply to the things, situations, relationships, people of our lives which changes our relationship with them.
 Decide, and make, changes for your obvious good.